alabiibrahim/Business-Sales-Intelligence-Report/README.md

 The goal is to clean the dataset to ensure data integrity, accuracies and standardization.

-- Only relevant columns is retained.
+- Only relevant columns was retained.
-- Standardized data types for each column to maintain data accuracy.
+- Standardized data types for each column to maintain data accuracy and reduce errors by mismatch formats.
 - I handled 5% null values 'Age' column by using median imputation.
-- Power Query and DAX used in cleaning & analysis process.
-- Utilized Power Pivot and DAX to create complex measures, keeping the workbook lightweight even with large datasets.
+- Power Query and DAX used to clean, analyze and create complex measures.